gnuwimp/flw/README.md

 The source will NOT compile with Microsoft Visual Studio.
 The API is not stable and may change from time to time.

-Use then amalgamated version of all source files in the root directory of flw (flw.h, flw.cpp).
+Use the amalgamated version of all source files in the root directory of flw (flw.h, flw.cpp).
 The source files in the src/ directory are intended for development of flw.

 Most widgets are released under the [GNU General Public License v3.0](LICENSE).